Despot (rapper): Collaborations

 Despot met Ashok Kondabolu and Himanshu Suri, members of Das Racist, in 2008 and was featured on their 2010 mixtape Sit Down, Man, on the song "Rooftop".
 Despot featured on El-P's 2012 album Cancer 4 Cure and Meyhem Lauren's Respect the Fly Shit, where he raps with Action Bronson on "Pan Seared Tilapia".

 In 2011, Despot appeared on the remix for Mr. Muthafuckin eXquire's "The Last Huzzah" alongside Das Racist, Danny Brown, and El-P, which was called one of the best songs of 2011 by Rolling Stone.
 He opened for Das Racist on their Relax Tour in 2011 as well as El-P and Killer Mike's 2012 Into the Wild Tour.
 He was also featured on Das Racist's 2011 album Relax on the song "Power" alongside Danny Brown.
 Despot appeared alongside Heems in Lakutis's 2013 video "Too Ill for the Law".

 On June 3, 2013, he was featured in Vampire Weekend's "Diane Young" music video.
 In the same year, he was featured on Fat Tony's "Hood Party" off of the Smart Ass Black Boy album along with Kool A.D.
 In November 2013, he appeared on Blood Orange's album Cupid Deluxe on the song "Clipped On".
 On January 1, 2014, Vampire Weekend released "Step (Wintertime Remix)", which included guest verses from Despot, Danny Brown, and Heems.
 On December 15, 2014, iLoveMakonnen released "Down 4 So Long (Remix)", which featured Despot and Ezra Koenig.

+In 2016, Despot continued his history of collaboration with El-P outside of the musical space, partnering with him and Holy Ghost!'s Alex Frankel to start a Jewish deli in Brooklyn's Greenpoint neighborhood.